Trail Report

 • White River Greenway North Extension Project: Beginning after March 11, The project includes extending the greenway north to 146th Street as well as the construction of a river overlook, parking lot and year-round restrooms.
 Once complete, the White River Greenway will span over five miles in Carmel.
 The project is in partnership with Conner Prairie and is part of a regional effort to expand the greenway and turn attention toward the area’s most significant natural resource—the White River.

 • Monon Greenway Widening: Beginning on or after March 18, tree clearing will begin along the Monon Greenway between City Center Drive and W. Walnut Street in preparation for Phase 3 of the Monon Boulevard expansion project in Midtown.
 Approximately 50 trees will be removed in this section of greenway with the work taking place along the west side of the trail.
-A temporary multi-use path will be established west of the existing trail once clearing is complete to allow pedestrians to maintain connectivity throughout the construction.
 The new plan will incorporate more than 6,000 new plantings (shrubs, perennials, grasses) and more than 100 new trees.
 Work on Phase 3 will be substantially complete in 2025.
+On or after July 29, 2024, a temporary multi-use path will be established west of the existing trail once clearing is complete to allow pedestrians to maintain connectivity throughout the construction.
+This will be in place until the end of 2025.

 NOBLESVILLE